UK MND Collections samples

 Selected research projects involving the UK MND Collections

 A major collaboration has been established with an international consortium to whole genome sequence a worldwide collection of DNA samples from people with MND and controls.
 A genome represents the total genetic makeup of an individual.
 Known as Project MinE, it is the biggest project of its type in the world.
 To date, the aim is to sequence 22,500 genomes from samples from 17 countries.
 Funding from the 2014 'Ice Bucket Challenge', which took social media by storm, has meant that the number of samples from the UK has increased from 1,500 to 2,000.
 With additional funding provided by our Partnerships with Credit Suisse and the first London City Swim, the overall target for the UK has increased to 2,200.
-For more information please visit the Project MinE website.
+To find out more please visit our blog.

 Generation and characterisation of iPSCs from ALS lymphoblasts to model disease pathogenesis and advance drug discovery

 Induced pluripotent stem cell (iPSC) technology enables researchers to create and study living human motor neurones in the lab.
 Professor Chris Shaw, from King's College London, aims to use stored white blood cells from the UK MND Collections to create new iPSC models of MND.
 Ultimately creating an MND iPSC cell bank, these models will enable researchers to better understand the disease and screen potential new drugs.
-By the end of 2019, thirty iPSC lines will have been produced.
+By the end of 2022, 35 iPSC lines will have been produced and characterised.
 The research will then move its focus onto looking at the motor neurones that have been generated from these iPSCs.

 Withdrawing my sample from the UK MND Collections